DRovara/Qhoir/doc/getting-started/README.md

 ## 2) Working with Classical Components: Half Adder

-Qwire also supports most of the other commonly used classical gates: AND, OR, NAND, NOR, XOR, and XNOR.
+Qhoir also supports most of the other commonly used classical gates: AND, OR, NAND, NOR, XOR, and XNOR.
 With these, we already have more than enough gates for a universal set - in other words, any possible circuit can be constructed using just these few gates (in fact, even fewer than these 7 gates would already be enough).

-A special component we have in qwire is the _Fork_.
+A special component we have in Qhoir is the _Fork_.
 It allows us to copy the value of a bit to two different parts of a circuit.
-Other commonly used circuit editors actually support this feature without requiring its own component, but in qwire there is a reason why we don't have that - commonly known as the <a href="https://en.wikipedia.org/wiki/No-cloning_theorem">no cloning theorem</a>.
+Other commonly used circuit editors actually support this feature without requiring its own component, but in Qhoir there is a reason why we don't have that - commonly known as the <a href="https://en.wikipedia.org/wiki/No-cloning_theorem">no cloning theorem</a>.
 But we will learn more about that later.

 We will now use these gates to construct an actual functional circuit with a clear goal in mind: The Half Adder.